LedgerHQ/app-plugin-chorus-one/README.md

 ## Testing

-For testing, we use the [Ragger](https://github.com/LedgerHQ/ragger) for simulating a Ledger device, to run the tests, use the Ledger plugin on VSCode or run them with:
+For testing, we use [Ragger](https://github.com/LedgerHQ/ragger) for simulating a Ledger device, to run the tests, use the Ledger plugin on VSCode or run them with: